Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Summary and Conclusions

 Using ultra-deep \jwst\ observations of the JADES Origins Field (JOF), we search for the most distant galaxies in the universe.
 With fourteen JWST and up to nine Hubble Space Telescope filters covering the JOF, we can carefully select galaxies at $z>12$ by identifying dropouts in NIRCam F162M and bluer filters using SED template-based photometric redshift fitting.
 Our findings include:

 \begin{itemize}

-\item We select eight galaxy candidates at $z\sim12-15$ and no galaxy candidates at $z\gtrsim15$.
+\item We select nine galaxy candidates at $z\sim12-15$ and no galaxy candidates at $z\gtrsim15$.
 These objects include the most distant candidates detected in more than five filters and displaying a dropout in more than 10 filters.
-Simulations of our detection and photometry methods and our prior spectroscopic confirmations of high-redshift JADES sources suggest that these candidates are robust.
+Our sample selection includes a galaxy at $z=14.32$ since spectroscopically confirmed.
+Simulations of our detection and photometry methods and our prior spectroscopic confirmations of high-redshift JADES sources suggest that the other candidates without spectroscopic confirmation are robust.
 Several of our candidates have been identified in previous analyses, including \citet{hainline23} and \citet{williams23}.

-\item These objects show apparent total magnitudes of $m_{AB}\sim29.5-30.5$ in the rest-frame UV and blue rest-UV spectral slopes $-2\gtrsim\beta\gtrsim-2.5$.
+\item These objects show apparent total magnitudes of $m_{AB}\sim29.5-30.5$ in the rest-frame UV and blue rest-UV spectral slopes $-2\gtrsim\beta\gtrsim-3$.

-\item Performing detailed structural modeling with ForcePho and stellar population inference using Prospector, we find that the galaxies have star-formation rates of $SFR\approx0.1-1~\Msun~\yr^{-1}$, stellar masses of $\Mstar\sim10^{7}-10^{8}\Msun$, sizes of $R\sim50-100~\pc$, and stellar ages of $\tstar\approx30-50~\Myr$.
-These properties are comparable to the properties of $z\sim12-13$ galaxies with confirmed redshifts, as first identified by the JADES collaboration.
+\item Performing detailed structural modeling with ForcePho and stellar population inference using Prospector, we find that the galaxies have star-formation rates of $SFR\approx0.1-10~\Msun~\yr^{-1}$, stellar masses of $\Mstar\sim10^{7}-10^{9}\Msun$, sizes of {$R\sim50-200~\pc$}, and stellar ages of $\tstar\approx30-50~\Myr$.
+The properties of our low-mass candidates are comparable to the properties of $z\sim12-13$ galaxies with confirmed redshifts, as first identified by the JADES collaboration.

 \item We develop a new forward modeling method to infer constraints on the evolving UV luminosity function without binning in redshift or luminosity while marginalizing over the photometric redshift posterior distribution of candidates in our sample.
 This method allows for an accounting of potential contamination by adjacent redshifts and includes the impact of non-detections on the inferred galaxy luminosity function evolution.